 Vision 2032 will lay out an approach for advancing NBEP's mission and vision.
-We will ultimately express this approach via a hierarchical set of goals, objectives, actions, and tasks ("the plan elements") that are commonly employed in planning documents.
+We will ultimately express this approach via a hierarchical set of goals, objectives, actions, and tasks ("plan elements") that are commonly employed in planning documents.
 Objectives and actions will be developed by "SMART" standards, which refers to specific, measurable, attainable, relevant/realistic, and time bound.
 The definitions below apply:

 - Focus Area: A major area of work.
 For Vision 2032 the focus areas include Capacity for Action, Water, Habitat, and Quality of Life.
-These areas mirror NBEP's mission and vision. - Goal: A brief, broad statement of a desired outcome.
-Our intent is that goals be simple, numeric, and understandable by those without specific knowledge of watershed restoration work. - Objective: An explicit endpoint that needs to be attained to accomplish a goal.
+These areas mirror NBEP's mission and services. - Goal: A brief, broad statement of a desired outcome.
+Our intent is that goals be simple, numeric, and understandable by those without specific knowledge of watershed restoration work. - o Objective: An explicit endpoint that needs to be attained to accomplish a goal.
 Based on the work of the Vision 2032 Subcommittee, we currently have 12 preliminary objectives that will help frame the development of actions.

 - Action: An effort that will be completed to help achieve an objective.
-Each action will be included within an individual "action plan" that provides context, specific tasks, and metrics.
-Our initial desire is to include 25-50 action plans that are consistent with the criteria in Section E. - Task: A defined effort that will be undertaken as part of an action plan.
+Our initial desire is to include 25-50 "action plans" that are consistent with the criteria in Section E. - Task: A defined effort that will be undertaken as part of an action.
 Tasks will be included in each action plan, and those to be completed by NBEP will be included in our annual work plans.

 Figure 3 below provides a visual depiction of this hierarchy.
-The amount of specificity will increase as Vision 2032 develops advances and progresses from objective to action to task.
+The amount of specificity will increase as plan development advances and progresses and from objective to task.
 For example, focus areas will become broad plan goals later in the process How these planning elements will ultimately be articulated and interact along this hierarchy are further described in Sections E, F, and G of this document.